Blog

 }

-We could have use the Task.WhenAll to say that we want to return the Task when all the subprocesses are completed:
+We could have used Task.WhenAll to say that we want to return the Task when all the subprocesses are completed:

 private Task ThirdAsyncMethod()